spicydonkey/cellml-ga/readme.md

 128	00:59

-## How to use
+## Where to start?
 ### Required packages
-#### Required compiler:
+#### Compiler
-* mpiicpc: an Intel MPI C++ compiler to compile the codebase.
-Load onto Pan Cluster's **build node** by:
+* ***mpiicpc***: an Intel MPI C++ compiler to compile the codebase.
+Load onto Pan Cluster's *build node* by:
 ```
 module load intel/ics-2013
 ```

-**Note**: You must be logged onto one of NeSI's "build-nodes" to load a module and compiling
+**Note**: You must be logged onto one of NeSI's "**build-nodes**" to load module and build projects

-#### Required libraries:
+#### Libraries
 * CellML-API
 * AdvXMLParser

 ---

 ### Before you compile
-The first thing you should do is to configure the makefile:
+The first thing you should do is to configure the include paths in **makefile**: *XMLPARSER_PATH* and *CELLML_PATH*.

-Configure *XMLPARSER_PATH* to point directly to the **AdvXMLParser** directory.
+Set *XMLPARSER_PATH* to point directly to the **AdvXMLParser** directory.

 Example:
 ```
-XMLPARSER_PATH=/gpfs1m/projects/uoa00322/mike.cooling/AdvXMLParser
+XMLPARSER_PATH=/projects/uoa00322/mike.cooling/AdvXMLParser
 ```

 Configure *CELLML_PATH* to point directly to the **CellML-API** directory.

 Example:
 ```
-CELLML_PATH=/gpfs1m/projects/uoa00322/mike.cooling/cellml-sdk
+CELLML_PATH=/projects/uoa00322/mike.cooling/cellml-sdk
 ```

 ---

-### Compile
+### Ready to compile
-Compile the project by running the makefile:
+Compile the project with the *makefile*:
 ```
 make
 ```
-which should generate the binary **experiment**
+which should generate the binary **experiment** in your current directory.

+---

 ### Testing
-Test the program by running a short run of the ip3model problem:
+Test the program with some supplied problems in the *tests* sub-directory (No examples for 2D-Ramp model has been supplied):

+Jump into any available test folder:

+Example: IP3 model
 ```
 cd tests/3-ip3model
 ```

-Edit the exemplar slurm file - short.sl.
+Feel free to look into the example test (XML) and job (Slurm) files.

+Before batching any job with the example Slurm files, make sure you configure the library paths!

-Since CellML compiler relies on GCC compiler to build the code, LIBRARY_PATH and LD_LIBRARY_PATH should be configured by pointing to CellML library directory.
+Since CellML compiler relies on GCC compiler to build the code, LIBRARY_PATH and LD_LIBRARY_PATH should be configured by pointing to CellML **library** directory.
+For example:

-Finally, batch the slurm job file, which runs the ip3-short.xml test on a **single processor**.
 ```
-sbatch short.sl
+LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/projects/uoa00322/mike.cooling/cellml-sdk/lib/
+LIBRARY_PATH=$LIBRARY_PATH:/projects/uoa00322/mike.cooling/cellml-sdk/lib/
 ```

+Finally, batch the slurm job file!
+As an example, running `sbatch short.sl` will batch the example test *short.xml* on a single processor.

 **NOTE**: when submitting a job using MPI library to NeSI, you must import a suitable library e.g. **ictce/5.4.0**/**impi**/**intel/ics-2013** at the Slurm job.
 The exemplar job description above shows this.